-The capital of Sweden, Stockholm is one of the most beautiful places to visit in the country and makes for a perfect weekend getaway in Europe.
+Stockholm is the capital of Sweden and one of the most beautiful places to visit in the country, a perfect weekend getaway in Europe.
 The city is built on 14 islands, which are connected by 57 bridges giving it the nickname of the Venice of the North.
 The city is full of fascinating museums, historic buildings and modern shopping centers next to its beautiful waterfront setting.

 Stockholm Royal Palace